-All NBDTs must be licensed by the Reserve Bank of New Zealand.
-All licensed NBDTs are listed on an NBDT Register which the Reserve Bank maintains.
+All non-bank deposit takers (NBDTs) must be licensed by the Reserve Bank of New Zealand and listed on a register, which the Reserve Bank holds.

 Applying for a licence

 Anyone intending to offer services as an NBDT must apply to the Reserve Bank for a licence and satisfy conditions under the Non-bank Deposit Takers Act 2013.

 The Reserve Bank's role

 The Reserve Bank regulates and supervises all licensed NBDTs in New Zealand and is responsible for administering the Non-bank Deposit Takers Act 2013.